LamontBanks/Cli-Light-Game/README.md

 # Light Game

-Super simple, console-based "adjacent light game" as as a fun coding exercise.
+Super simple, console-based "adjacent light game" as as a fun coding/small projec exercise.

 Toggle on all the lights, but each light flips the lights next to it, ex: